-As you research good parenting practices, you’re likely to come across information about certain parenting styles that most adults employ, knowingly or otherwise, when raising their children.
-Before we get into the aforementioned strategies, understanding what we know about these different parenting styles will be helpful.
-While all of these parenting styles are present in our society, they aren’t considered equally beneficial to the children who are brought up using them.
-There are four widely recognized styles.
-These include:
+As you research good or gentle parenting practices to determine what makes a good parent, you may come across information about certain parenting styles that many adults use, knowingly or otherwise, when raising their children.
+Before we get into the research-backed tips, understanding these different parenting styles and knowing the most effective parenting style can be helpful.

 Research-Backed Parenting Tips

-Here are some research-backed tips to consider:
+Here are some research-backed parenting tips to consider:

 Spend More Time Reinforcing Good Behavior And Effort

-Make Sure To Provide A Stable, Creative, Loving Environment For Your Child
+Provide A Stable Environment For Your Child